asyncapi/website/pages/docs/tutorials/studio-document-validation.md

 5. Congratulations!
 You identified and fixed all the errors, and now have a valid AsyncAPI document.

 ## Summary
-This tutorial taught us how to validate an AsyncAPI document using the AsyncAPI Studio tool.
-We also learned to troubleshoot an invalid AsyncAPI document by following the error message directions in diagnostics.
-In doing so, we learned how to identify `REQUIRED` properties in all AsyncAPI documents.
+In this tutorial, you learned how to validate an AsyncAPI document using the AsyncAPI Studio tool.
+You also learned to troubleshoot an invalid AsyncAPI document by following the error message directions in diagnostics.
+In doing so, you learned how to identify `REQUIRED` properties in all AsyncAPI documents.

 ## Next steps
 Now that you have completed this tutorial, go ahead to learn [generate AsyncAPI messages (events)](/docs/tutorials/generate-code) which you will be sending to your application.